Deadheading and Disbudding

 Deadheading and disbudding are terms that sound alike, but are very different.
 Deadheading is an integral part of regular grooming and maintenance, while disbudding is an optional choice to create a desired result.

-Deadheading also removes hiding places for insects, discourages disease, improves air circulation, and makes way for sun to reach more deeply into the plant.
-Regular deadheading throughout the growing season will stimulate faster re-bloom, often grow stronger stems, and definitely keep your roses looking more attractive.
+Deadheading also removes hiding places for insects, discourages disease, improves air circulation, and makes way for more sun to reach more deeply into the plant.
+Regular deadheading throughout the growing season will stimulate faster rebloom, often grow stronger stems, and definitely keep your roses looking more attractive.

-To deadhead, cut at an angle below the spent blossom, approximately ¼ “ above an outward facing five-leaflet leaf and swollen bud eye (where the next flower stem will grow) and where the stem is about pencil size or larger for hybrid teas and smaller for smaller flowers.
+To deadhead, cut below the spent blossom, approximately ¼” above an outward facing five-leaflet leaf or swollen bud eye (where the next flower stem will grow) and where the stem is about pencil size or larger for hybrid teas and smaller for smaller flowers.
 Often the leaf where you have made the cut will turn yellow and fall off – this is normal.
 When you are removing a spray, cluster, or cluster of blooms, cut below the entire mass.
-Cutting to a five-leafletleaf does not mean the first five-petaled leaf, it means any five petaled leaf.
-You need to cut far enough down that the stem is large enough to support a new large blossom.

-During the intensely hot summer months in the desert, it is imperative that you leave as much foliage on the bush as possible to avoid sunburn of the canes: some advocate “finger pruning” or removing only the spent flower bloom and no more for this reason.
+During the intensely hot summer months in the desert, it is imperative that you leave as much foliage on the bush as possible to avoid sunburn of the canes; some advocate “finger pruning” or removing only the spent flower bloom and no more for this reason.
 However, during the spring and fall growing season, your cuts can be deeper down the stems.
-While deadheading you can adjust the height of various canes by how far down you cut them.
-You do not necessarily have to cut to the first five leaflet leaf; it can be the second, third, etc. five leaflet leaf, depending upon desired shape and balance.
+While deadheading, you can adjust the height of various canes by how far down you cut them.
+You do not necessarily have to cut to the first five leaflet leaf; it can be another lower leaflet, depending upon the desired shape and balance.

 The practice of disbudding applied to roses can produce some impressive results in the size and quality of the bloom.
 This is how you get those large flowered, long-stemmed roses.
 When disbudding for one bloom to a stem roses, such as hybrid teas, you remove the side buds that develop at the leaf axels below the main bloom.
 Do this by rubbing the tiny buds out from of the angle created between the leaf and stem.
 Try using your thumb.
 It works best for getting right in the right place.
 The earlier you do this in the development of the side buds the better, because you will leave less of a scar or black stub at the site.